Agent Integration Guide¶

 - Schema

-$idfields are permanent URLs — safe to cache and reference - Artifact filenames include timestamps — nothing is overwritten on re-runs
+$idfields are permanent URLs — safe to cache - Artifact filenames include timestamps — no overwrites on re-runs

-- Error responses follow the job status schema — always check
+- Error responses follow the job status schema — On failure, always inspect

 Example: Claude Code integration¶